ryuryukke/HowYouPromptMatters/README.md

   <img src="https://github.com/ryuryukke/HowYouPromptMatters/assets/61570900/33aa87d9-b594-4a56-89b3-b39e82061d72" width="900"/>
 </p>

+## 💨 TL;DR
+_We found that current detectors are brittle to instruction changes in text generation and raised awareness of the need to ensure prompt diversity when creating a detection benchmark._

 ## 📖 Introduction
 To combat the misuse of Large Language Models (LLMs), many recent studies have presented LLM-generated-text detectors with highly promising performance.
 When users instruct LLMs to generate texts, the instruction can include different constraints depending on the user’s need.